MasTblog/mastblog.github.io/_posts/2025-04-13-smaller-pointers.md

 While we almost always benefit from using BSS-allocated nodes instead of heap nodes where appropriate, in both time and space, the only real benefit to storing indexes instead of pointers is space, and it is even at the cost of time since the computer now must do pointer artithmetic every time it "dereferences" the index.

-As such, the only appropriate time to do this is if the allowed memory limit is tight, which can happen with persistent segment trees or 2D range trees which use $\Theta(n \log n)$ nodes.
+As such, the only appropriate time to do this is if the allowed memory limit is tight, which can happen with persistent segment trees or 2D range trees which use $\Theta(n \log n)$ nodes or with [square root decomposition](https://cp-algorithms.com/data_structures/sqrt_decomposition.html) solutions that use $\Theta(n \sqrt n)$ nodes.
 Of course, competitors should first consider reducing the number of fields in the node structs and whether they are ordered to minimize struct padding.
 Storing `int` indexes instead of pointers will only save 4 bytes per pointer in 64-bit machines, which almost all contest graders use.

 In these cases, we can take advantage of C++'s operator overloading to keep pointer semantics while using indexes: